abhishek-kumar-code/Redfish_Public/Specification.md

 ## Data model

-One of the key tenets of Redfish is the separation of protocol and data model.
+One of the key tenets of Redfish is the separation of protocol from the data model.
+This separation makes the data both transport and protocol agnostic.
+By concentrating on the data transported in the payload of the protocol (in HTTP, it is the HTTP body), Redfish is also able to define the payload in any encoding as well as nearly any schema language.
+So while Redfish is defined using JSON, this is really intended to provide a common encoding type and helps to ensure property naming conventions that make it easier for developers in many languages such as JavaScript and Python.
+And while Redfish was initially defined using OData and JSON Schema, adding OpenAPI support was relatively easy to do with a programmatic transformation of the schema.
+All of this helps the Redfish data model to be more easily accessible in modern tools and programming environments.

 This clause describes common data model, resource, and Redfish Schema requirements.

 ### Resources and Resource Collections